April 1st is National Census Day!

 You can self-respond online using your phone, a computer, or tablet at https://2020census.gov/ while also practicing your "social distancing."

+You can also respond by phone or mail.
 By getting more Americans to respond from home, it reduces the need to send Census takers out into our communities to follow up.

 Don't Forget Anyone...